nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 # **Experimental Analysis**

 ## **Constraints from Signoffs:**
-### **Vision:**
-- Due to shipping issues (idk how to put this to make it sound better), the team made the decision to cut this subsystem.
-Therefore, there was no experimentation.

 ### **Feeding:**
 - The design has been changed to two separate cups with two separate servo motors in order to simplify the design.
 The cups are only big enough to hold the chips, and are mounted on the servo motors which are mounted on the outer edge of the robot, thus saving much needed space inside the robot.(****PUT PICTURE BELOW***)